 You'll probably need a gamepad to control your ship, though, and this isn't really a game that works well with keyboard and mouse controls.
 Fortunately, there's a free demo available on Steam, so you can check the game out and get the hang of the basics before paying for the full version.

 One of the biggest games of 2017 has undoubtedly been PlayerUnknown's Battlegrounds (aka PUBG), which drops you into a 'battle royale' scenario where 100 players compete to survive on a remote island.
-Unfortunately, PUBG isn't currently available on the Mac, but there is a Mac version of Fortnite, which is perhaps the closest rival to PUBG at the moment.
+Unfortunately, PUBG isn't currently available on the Mac, but there is a Mac version of Fortnite, which is perhaps the closest rival.

 But, after the success of PUBG, the developers of Fortnite released a free 'Battle Royale' mode for the game that closely follows the fight-to-the-death format of PUBG.
-The Battle Royale mode now acts as a kind of free introduction to the game, with the original Save The World mode being sold as an optional add-on.
-It's an odd way to develop a game, but it does mean that Mac gamers can get in on some free Battle Royale action along with their PC gaming buddies - and without having to spend the £26.99 required to buy PUBG.
+The Battle Royale mode now acts as a kind of free introduction to the game.
+It's an odd way to develop a game, but it does mean Mac gamers can get in on some free Battle Royale action along with their PC gaming buddies.

 Hotline Miami is unlike anything you've ever seen before.
 A top-down, twitch-based, ultraviolent synth-infused twisted indie trip of weirdness.
 The barebones story has you playing some kind of hitman as strange animal-mask wearing men call your phone and give you "cleaning" jobs.
 Mayhem and copious slaughter ensues.